tiredboffin/fffw/README.md

 - ffun (unpublished yet) - tool to manipulate firmware image DAT files.
   - split DAT files (camers, lenses etc) into pieces, decompress compressed 'segments' and construct a new valid DAT files out of the modified pieces.
   - convert the decompressed DAT into ELF container for furher analysis in Ghidra.
-Supports most models starting from EXR processor (for e.g XF1) and up to "X Processor 4" cameras (X-T4).
+Supports most models starting from EXR processor (for e.g XF1) and up to "X Processor 5" cameras (X-T5, X100VI).
   - Note: Only ARM portions of the image are included into ELF, RX/RL78 code is not supported.
-The "X Processor 5" images are not supported yet. (work in progress).
+GFX is work in progress.

 - ffui (todo)
   - extract and convert UI localized text resources (menu, help etc) into an editable format (work in porgress)